Disfranchisement after the Reconstruction era: Eight Box Law

 By 1882, the Democrats were firmly in power in South Carolina.
 Republican voters were mostly limited to the majority-black counties of Beaufort and Georgetown.
 Because the state had a large black-majority population (nearly sixty percent in 1890), white Democrats had narrow margins in many counties and feared a possible resurgence of black Republican voters at the polls.
 To remove the black threat, the General Assembly created an indirect literacy test, called the "Eight Box Law".

 The law required a separate box for ballots for each office; a voter had to insert the ballot into the corresponding box or it would not count.
 The ballots could not have party symbols on them.
 They had to be of the correct size and type of paper.
 Many ballots were arbitrarily rejected because they slightly deviated from the requirements.
 Ballots could also randomly be rejected if there were more ballots in a box than registered voters.

 The multiple-ballot box law was challenged in court.
 On May 8, 1895, Judge Nathan Goff of the United States Circuit Court declared the provision unconstitutional and enjoined the state from taking further action under it.
 But in June 1895, the US Fourth Circuit Court of Appeals reversed Goff and dissolved the injunction, leaving the way open for a convention.

 The constitutional convention met on September 10 and adjourned on December 4, 1895.
 By the new constitution, South Carolina adopted the Mississippi Plan until January 1, 1898.
 Any male citizen could be registered who was able to read a section of the constitution or to satisfy the election officer that he understood it when read to him.
 Those thus registered were to remain voters for life.
-Under the new constitution and application of literacy practices, black voters were dropped in great number from the registration rolls: by 1896, in a state where according to the 1890 census blacks numbered 728,934 and comprised nearly sixty percent of the total population, only 5,500 black voters had succeeded in registering.
+Under the new constitution and application of literacy practices, black voters were dropped in great numbers from the registration rolls: by 1896, in a state where according to the 1890 census blacks numbered 728,934 and comprised nearly sixty percent of the total population, only 5,500 black voters had succeeded in registering.